doof-lang/url/README.md

 when their separator is present, so `example.com:` has an empty port.
 Bracketed hosts are kept bracketed, e.g. `[::1]:443` parses as host `[::1]` and port `443`.

+When userinfo is present, the last `@` separates it from the host and port.
+Unbracketed hosts with multiple `:` characters are treated as host-only text.

 #### `Path`